 What are all those records?

-There are a lot of different types of records that exist for the internet.
-There are only a couple that you need to worry about when managing your website.
+There are a lot of different types of records that exist for the internet, but there are only a couple that you need to worry about when managing your website.
 If you can't sleep one night, you can look at Wikipedia for a complete list of DNS record types.
 However, here is a simplified way to look at the important records that most people should be concerned about.

 Address Record (A)

 All websites use an IP address to be identified on the internet.
 An A record tells the internet what ip address the internet should associate with the name.
 For example, the IP address for this site is at https://22.214.171.1241/.
 But since that is not an easy number to remember, and because of the IT magic some servers like ours do so you can't really see it that way, the A record tells the internet that when you type in TributeMedia.com the IP address will be automatically identified.
 Click on both and you will notice that you end up in the same place.